 Fresh raspberries to garnish (+ a few strawberries if liked)

 Start the trifle the day before serving.

 Base: Arrange lady fingers in the bottom of a glass dish – see note below.
 They might fit better in your dish if you cut them in halves.
 Arrange the peaches over the sponge.
-I used peach halves and arranged them around the edge of the dish standing up, their cut faces against the glass.
-If using fresh peaches they need to be very ripe.
+I used peach halves and arranged them around the edge of the dish standing up, with the cut faces against the glass.
+If using fresh peaches they need to be very ripe and peeled.

 Crème anglaise: In a non-stick saucepan heat cream, milk, sugar and vanilla essence until almost boiling.
 Beat eggs and cornflour with a balloon whisk in a bowl, then pour in the hot cream mixture and whisk to combine.
 Pour back into the saucepan and continue to cook, stirring constantly with a wooden spatular which has a flat base, until the custard has thickened and will coat the back of the spatular.
 Be careful as you don’t want scrambled eggs.
-Pour custard through a sieve to remove any lumps, then cool.
-When almost cold whisk to remove any skin on top, then carefully pour over the raspberry jelly.
+Cool a bit then carefully pour over the raspberry jelly.
 Cover and chill overnight.

 To finish: Whip cream until thick – it should double in volume – then carefully dollop over the top of the trifle.
 Decorate with fresh berries.

 Note: the dish I used in the photo was a bit small.
 A larger one with a wider mouth would have made the trifle less deep and easier to serve.
-It was very difficult to get to the bottom layer.
+It was a bit difficult to get to the bottom layer, but we managed!